 15. Next up, add 1¾ cup water.
 Add 2 cups water for more softer rice.
 For separate grains, add 1½ cup water.

 16. Season with salt to taste, then put the lid on.

-TIP: If using the Instant Pot, put the lid on and switch the function to pressure cook on high for 6 to 8 minutes, then allow a natural release after 10 minutes.
+TIP: If using the Instant Pot, put the lid on and switch the function to pressure cook on high for 5 to 6 minutes, then allow a natural release after 10 minutes.

 17. Once the pressure is released, remove the lid and fluff the rice with a fork.

-18. Serve in a bowl with crunchy papads (also known as papadums or appalams), plain curd or flavored raita, and a garnish of fresh coriander leaves for a bit of brightness.
+18. Serve tomato rice in a bowl with crunchy papads (also known as papadums or appalams), plain curd or flavored raita, and a garnish of fresh coriander leaves for a bit of brightness.
 Enjoy!

 No problem!
 Simply substitute about ¼ teaspoon of garam masala instead.

 You can use parboiled rice (converted rice) for this recipe, but you will need to increase soaking time to an hour.
 You will also need to add more water and cook for longer.

 Yes!
 Just make the tomato masala as listed above, then stir the cooked rice in very thoroughly.

 Yes!
 You can use any kind of rice you wish for this recipe.
 I prefer an aromatic long grain variety, but short grain or even brown rice could be used.
 Be sure to increase cook time for brown rice.